DogukanCetinkaya40/important-java-spring-notes/spring-boot/general-tips-and-annotations.md

     private final UserService userService;

-    (Use @AllArgsConstructor at top or write the constructor manually.)
+    (Put @RequiredArgsConstructor annotation at top or write the constructor manually.)
 }

 ### 002: @GeneratedValue(strategy = GenerationType.X) is the main strategy for deciding how to produce primary key (id).
 There are 5 main strategies as I learn: